jrtabash/stock_portfolio/docs/sp_report.md

                                         date
                                         quantity
                                         base_price
                                     including a header line.
-Supported type values include stock, etf and index.
+Supported type values include cash, etf and index.
 A stocks CSV file block "csv_file{" can be used instead of a stocks CSV block.
 It should contain the path to a CSV file.
 The file should contain the CSV stocks data.

                                     The closed positions CSV block "csv{" should contain closed positions in portfolio, with the following columns: